astropy/astropy-APEs/APE7.rst

   on-the-fly.

 * ``unit`` - the unit of the data values, which will be internally represented as an Astropy Unit.
-Sub-classes could choose to connect this to ``data.unit``.
 If present, subclasses should try to ensure numerical operations properly take into account and propagate units.
   Sub-classes could choose to connect this to ``data.unit``, in which case data should be a ``Quantity`` or behave like it.

 * ``wcs`` - an object that can be used to describe the relationship between input and world coordinates.
 This can (but does not